The recipe in case you want to try it:-

 2. Line bottom of a 6in x 3in round cake pan and grease the sides.

 3. Using a hand whisk, whisk the cream cheese, sugar (35g) and butter on a double boiler until smooth and sugar has dissolved.
 Remove from heat.
 (I usually leave them in the double boiler to melt while I prepare the rest of the ingredients.
 By the time I am done, the cheese and butter would have been soft and easier to whisk.)

 4. Add cold milk and whisk until combined.
 The cold milk helps to cool down the mixture enough to enable you to add in the yolks without cooking them!

 5. Add egg yolks one at a time and whisk until smooth.

 6. Add vanilla, salt, lemon juice and whisk again.

-7. Sift flour and fold into mixture until fully combined.
+7. Sift both flours together and fold into mixture until fully combined.
 Set aside.
 (Most times I just used the same whisk to blend it in.)

 8. Whisk whites in a clean, dry bowl at low speed till foamy.

 9. Add cream of tartar and beat at high speed till bubbles become very small but still visible.